A Level Set Theory for Neural Implicit Evolution under Explicit Flows: Related Work

 There is also a rich literature on geometry processing~\cite{botsch10,botsch2006deformation,botsch2007linear,sorkine2004laplacian,sorkine2007rigid} and inverse rendering~\cite{li19cvpr,goel20,luan21,nicolet21} for explicit surface representations.
 Yang~\etal~\cite{yang21} introduce some of the geometry processing ideas to neural implicit surfaces, but the method could be inaccurate (\S~\ref{sec:curvature-based-deformation}) and slow (\S~\ref{sec:user-editing}).

 For inverse rendering applications, differentiable renderers for triangle meshes are used for gradient-based optimization.
-Physics-based renderers differentiate through a light-simulation process~\cite{bangaru20,li18,david19,zhang20} and provide accurate and unbiased gradients.
+Physics-based renderers differentiate through a light-simulation process~\cite{bangaru20,li18,david19,zhang20} and provide accurate gradients.
 Alternatively, differentiable rasterization~\cite{laine20,liu19,ravi20} can be used for high-performance gradient computation, but only for single-bounce rendering models.
 However, optimizing triangle meshes with gradient-descent is non-trivial.
 Careful design of the optimization method~\cite{goel20,nicolet21} and error functions~\cite{luan21} is required for robust optimization.
 To circumvent some of these issues, IDR~\cite{yariv20} and DVR~\cite{niemeyer20} use implicit surface representations like SDFs and occupancy functions~\cite{mescheder19} parameterized with MLPs.
 These methods mitigate some of the topological restrictions, but are not physics-based and are not in accordance with the level-set theory (\S~\ref{sec:differentiable-surface-rendering}).
 We propose an inverse rendering method which uses explicit differentiable renderers for parametrically defined implicit surfaces.
 The proposed method is not as sensitive to initialization as explicit methods~\cite{goel20,nicolet21} are, does not require an object mask like implicit methods~\cite{niemeyer20,yariv20} do, and maintains the ability to vary topology during optimization.